sovrynn/ecdo/1-ADHOC-EVIDENCE/bible/README.md

 The duration of the flood is not clear; 40 days or 150 days depending on the account.
 [1]

+### Noah's Flood investigative book: 3520 BC

+![noah](img/noahs-flood.jpg "noah")

+https://www.biblicalchronologist.org/products/Noah%27s_Flood_Happened_3520_BC.PDF

 ### Genesi 7:11

 When Noah was 600 years old, on the seventeenth day of the second month, all the underground waters erupted from the earth, and the rain fell in mighty torrents from the sky.

-### Noah's Flood investigative book

-![noah](img/noahs-flood.jpg "noah")

-https://www.biblicalchronologist.org/products/Noah%27s_Flood_Happened_3520_BC.PDF

 ## Isaiah 24